-Good digestion and all aspects of good health depend on getting enough of the right fats in your diet.
+Proper digestion and all aspects of good health depend on getting enough of the right fats in your diet.
 Avocado is an excellent source of critical monounsaturated fatty acids.
 Seed oils from flax and chia add omega-3s.
-Coconut oil is a great source of healthful saturated fat.
+Coconut oil is an excellent source of healthful saturated fat.

 Organic coconut oil is easy to find, although it may have to be warmed to become liquid.
 You can use MCT oil from coconuts instead.

 Flax and chia seeds should be ground immediately before use.
 A kitchen coffee grinder works well.
-You must physically break down the tough seed coats or the seeds will pass right on through you.
-The oils will oxidize quickly, so it is important to use the ground seeds as soon as you can after preparing them.
+You must physically break down the tough seed coats, or the seeds will pass right on through you.
+The oils will oxidize quickly, so it is vital to use the ground seeds as soon as you can after preparing them.

 Start with 8 ounces of any of your favorite liquids – e.g., almond milk, coconut milk, water.
 Add a cup of leafy greens and 2-3 tablespoons of ground oilseeds or coconut/MCT oil.